couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-working-with-operation-results.markdown

 |  NodeShutdown  | 93 | Client | Temporary client state during a configuration change when an operation is using the older state of the cluster.
 A retry attempt is warranted in this case  |
 |  OperationTimeout | 94 | Client | The 1.X client uses synchronous IO, If a connection is terminated by the server a timeout will occur after n seconds on the client if the current operation does not complete.
 A retry attempt is warranted in this case |

-Note the `StatusCode` enumeration is found within `Enyim.Caching` assembly: `Enyim.Caching.StatusCode`.
+You can find the `StatusCode` enumeration within `Enyim.Caching` assembly: `Enyim.Caching.StatusCode`.